ADVISORY CHINA-PARLIAMENT/

 Topic: Politics / International Affairs

-Audio: CHANNEL 1 - NATURAL MANDARIN SPEECH, CHANNEL 2 - SIMULTANEOUS ENGLISH TRANSLATION
+Audio: CHANNEL 1 - NATURAL MANDARIN SPEECH, CHANNEL 2 - ENGLISH TRANSLATION

 Editorial Support: +44 20 7542 2244